Michael Meadowcroft

-Michael James Meadowcroft (born 6 March 1942) is a British author, politician and political affairs consultant.
+Michael James Meadowcroft (6 March 1942 – 1 June 2026) was a British author, politician and political affairs consultant.
 He served as the Member of Parliament (MP) for Leeds West from 1983 to 1987.

 Early life

-Meadowcroft was born in Halifax, West Yorkshire and grew up in Southport, Merseyside.
+Meadowcroft was born in Halifax, West Riding, and grew up in Southport, Lancashire.
 He was educated at King George V Grammar School in Southport.
 His parents supported the Labour Party.
 In 1958, he left school to work as a bank clerk, and joined the Liberal Party.
 He became Chairman of the Merseyside Region of the National League of Young Liberals in 1961.

 Early political career

 Between 1962 and 1967, Meadowcroft worked for the Liberal Party and became the party's Local Government Officer.

 In 1968, he was elected as a Liberal member of Leeds City Council and served until 1983.
 Meadowcroft also led the Liberal Group on the council for a large part of his time as a city councillor.
 He also served as a member of West Yorkshire Metropolitan County Council from 1973 to 1976 and again from 1981 to 1983.

 He held many roles within the party, including the chair of the Liberal Party Assembly committee responsible for organising the party's conferences.
 He also authored a number of influential pamphlets championing liberal philosophy and the principles of community politics.